 9 Tips To Growing Fig Trees In Containers

 Figs are the ideal tree fruit for container gardening.
-The trees' foliage is lovely and tropical in appearance, and they don't take up a lot of room; even fully grown fig trees are satisfied to thrive in a huge pot.
+The trees' foliage is lovely and tropical, and they don't take up a lot of room; even fully grown fig trees are satisfied to thrive in a huge pot.
 Fig trees are low-maintenance: they don't require a lot of fertilizer, they grow quickly and respond well to pruning to maintain their shape, and they are pest-free.

 They're also self-pollinating, which means you can grow only one and get fruit.
-Figs, unlike many other regularly produced fruit trees, often bear fruit in their second or third growing season, whereas many other fruit trees take years to bear fruit.
+Unlike many other regularly produced fruit trees, Figs often bear fruit in their second or third growing season, whereas many other fruit trees take years to bear fruit.

 Ficus Carica is thought to have originated in Asia Minor, which is now part of Turkey.
 It grew and became widely farmed throughout the Mediterranean region from there.
 Figs were so prized in Greek and Roman civilizations that their love of the fruit motivated Xerxes' invasion of Greece and the Roman devastation of Carthage.

-In his “History of Animals,” Aristotle, the famous Greek philosopher, gives a brief explanation of the caprification process, which is how the Smyrna-type figs are pollinated.
-Under a fig tree, Romulus and Remus are shown breastfeeding from the mother wolf.
+In his “History of Animals,” Aristotle, the famous Greek philosopher, briefly explains the caprification process, which is how the Smyrna-type figs are pollinated.
+Under a fig tree, Romulus and Remus are shown breastfeeding the mother wolf.